(Yes, It’s Still Possible)

 6. Costa Brava, Spain

-Travelupo Tip: Fly to Girona and use public buses along the coast.
+Travelupo tip: Fly to Girona and use buses along the coast to skip car rental costs.

 7. Montenegro Coast